 Right Time means getting the customers back on the road quickly.
-We added new distribution centers over the past two years to continue improving the customer click to delivery time so that we can keep meeting our customers' evolving expectations.
+We added new distribution centers over the past two years, and plan to add more in the future, to continue improving the customer click to delivery time so that we can keep meeting our customers' evolving expectations.
 Our goal is to continue to make investments to improve delivery times by getting closer to our customers to provide them the parts they need in adequate time to get back on the road quickly.